oguh1-61803/biomeld-general-morphology-generator/README.md

    * Negative ids represent input neurons.
 In this approach -1, -2, -3 are the ids of the three input neurons.
    * Ids 0 and 1 are related to the output neurons.
    * The rest of ids are associated to hidden neurons.
-   * Connections show the id of the "origin" node and the id of "destination" node.
+   * The connections show the id of the "origin" node and the id of "destination" node.

 The output of the code is saved in a folder called "morphologies".